 A police certificate is a document that details any arrests for an individual — as well as the reasons for and outcomes of those arrests — while that person was living in a particular area.
 If you’re applying for a family-based or marriage-based green card from abroad, then you must submit a police certificate — issued by a police authority — from countries where you have lived in the past, even if you have no criminal record in any of those countries.

 If you do have a criminal history, you may still be eligible for a green card, but it’s important to understand the rules for applicants with criminal records.

 Do you have confidential questions about how a criminal record might affect your green card application?
 With Boundless, you get an independent immigration attorney who can help you understand your options.
-Learn more, or get started today.
+Answer our 5-minute questionnaire to get started.

 Who must submit a police clearance certificate?

 Only a family member applying for a green card from abroad must submit a photocopy of their police clearance certificate to the National Visa Center (NVC) and bring the original or certified copy to their green card interview.
 (Family members applying for a green card from within the United States instead must submit police records, not a police clearance certificate.)